-Great Yarmouth is a seaside town in Norfolk, around 20 miles east of Norwich.
+Great Yarmouth is a seaside town in Norfolk, around 20 miles east of Norwich, and just under an hour’s drive from Cromer.
 Originally a major fishing port that flourished in the 1700s, it has also been a popular family holiday destination, and the opening of a railway in 1844 led to an influx of visitors and settlers.
 Today, Great Yarmouth is still a favourite place for holiday makers, with plenty of fun things to do.

 A Maritime History of Great Yarmouth

 Although today Great Yarmouth is best known as a traditional seaside resort, it is also one of the most significant ports on the east coast of the country.
 The town has an important maritime, trade, industrial and tourism history, and more recently, the energy industry with the development of offshore wind, oil and gas farms.
 Great Yarmouth began as a herring fishing village in the 10th century, and the industry grew rapidly after the Norman Conquest.
 The size of the fishing fleets grew, and this became the main industry until its decline in the 1930s.

 Due to its location, places along the East Anglia coast have always been vulnerable to attacks.
 Great Yarmouth has had a significant role in defending attacks since the medieval period.
 During important battles including the Battle of Sluys, the Napoleonic Wars and the Battle of the Nile, Great Yarmouth has played a role, from supplying ships to serving as a naval base.